m0ri4ka/SelfAssessment/Skills/Programming.md

 ## Programming fundamental concepts

 - Syntax and concepts
-  - value
+  - value : 🖐️ used
-  - identifier
+  - identifier: 🖐️ used
-  - variable
+  - variable: 🖐️ used
-  - constant
+  - constant: 🖐️ used
   - scalar
   - literal
   - expression
   - heap
-  - function
+  - function: 🖐️ used
   - procedure
   - method
-  - class
+  - class: 🖐️ used
   - prototype
   - event
   - type
   - primitive types
   - reference types
-  - flag
+  - flag: 🖐️ used
   - lexical scope
-  - code block
+  - code block: 🖐️ used
   - conditions
-  - loops
+  - loops: 🖐️ used
   - assignment
   - regular expression
   - interface